 (E) customer rate impacts.

-(6) An analysis showing the preferred resource portfolio utilizes, to the extent practical, all economical supply-side resources and demand-side resources as sources of new supply.
+(5) An analysis showing the preferred resource portfolio utilizes supply-side resources and demand-side resources that safely, cost-effectively, and reliably meets the electric system demand taking cost, risk, and uncertainty into consideration.

-(7) An evaluation of the utility’s DSM programs designed to defer or eliminate investment in a transmission or distribution facility including their impacts on the utility’s transmission and distribution system for the first ten (10) years of the planning period.
+(6) An evaluation of the utility’s DSM programs designed to defer or eliminate investment in a transmission or distribution facility including their impacts on the utility’s transmission and distribution system for the first ten (10) years of the planning period.